Privacy notice

 Children visiting the marketing site

 The marketing site is for parents and carers researching home education.
 The Willowfolio app is not directed at children under 13 and we do not knowingly process children’s personal data through this site.
-If you believe a child has submitted information, contact [email protected] and we will delete it.
+If you believe a child has submitted information, contact us using the details below and we will delete it.

 Children whose data is recorded in the app